-17 Decisions Contrary to Officer Recommendations
+18 Decisions Contrary to Officer Recommendations

 - (a) From time to time, Committee Members will disagree with the professional advice given by the Head of Planning.
-Development Control is not an absolute science and there can be genuine disagreement about the implications of a particular proposal.
-Officers will be present at the Committee making the decision and will be able to advise if the facts simply cannot support the conclusion that the Members have drawn and the Committee is in danger of acting unreasonably. - (b) In cases where the Committee decides for good and valid reasons to depart from the officer's recommendation, the Committee must define the reasons for rejecting the officer's recommendation and those reasons must be recorded in the minutes of the meeting. - (c) Where it is not possible for the Committee to define those reasons with sufficient precision at that initial meeting, the Committee should defer the determination of the application to permit the appropriate officers to assist in presenting to a subsequent meeting a statement of draft reasons for refusal, or draft conditions for approval, of the application. - (d) In these circumstances where an appeal arises against a decision to refuse an application, officers will represent the views of the Authority at the appeal.
+Development Management is not an absolute science and there can be genuine disagreement about the implications of a particular proposal.
+Officers will be present at the Committee making the decision and will be able to advise if the facts simply cannot support the conclusion that the Members have drawn and the Committee is in danger of acting unreasonably. - (b) In cases where the Committee decides for good and valid reasons to depart from the officer's recommendation, the Committee must define the reasons for rejecting the officer's recommendation and those reasons must be recorded in the minutes of the meeting.
+Officers will assist the Committee to define the correct terms of the reasons. - (c) Where the Senior Manager advising the Committee belives that a decision contrary to the officer recommendation would be a departure from policy, through the Chair, they shall inform the meeting either before or immediately after a vote is taken that it would be a departure.
+In these circumstance final determination of the matter will be deferred until the next meeting of the Committee.
+During the deferment, the relvant officers will prepare a further report for the Committee which will cover: - i. the policy implications e.g whether the decision is a major departure from the development plan or other key policy. - ii. the budget implications (if applicable) - iii. a risk assessment - iv. an assessment of the robustness of the provisional reasons including recommendations on any conditions. - (d) In these circumstances where an appeal arises against a decision to refuse an application, officers will represent the views of the Authority at the appeal.
 The Committee may be requested to agree to Members giving evidence at the appeal on the reasons for the Committee's decision.
 Officers will give support to the relevant Committee Members in preparing such evidence.

-18 Review of the Decisions Taken
+19 Review of the Decisions Taken